-Best Snacks to Take on a Bus Trip
+Best Snacks for a Bus Trip

 - Pre-made sandwich: make and wrap a few PB+Js or, better yet, PB+bananas on whole wheat bread to munch on during your trip.
 These will keep you full with a healthy wallop of fat and proteins.
-They can keep you full for a long time period and make for easy packing.
+They can keep you full for a long period and make for easy packing.

 - Beef Jerky: One of the best snacks for a bus trip is jerky!
 Low in fat, high in protein, and super lightweight, beef jerky is a perfect choice to get you through a long trip.
-Since beef jerky does not contain nuts, it can also be safer for other passengers if they have allergies.
+Since beef jerky doesn't contain nuts, it can also be safer for other passengers if they have allergies.

+Let's face it.
 Kids and adults don't always like the same foods, so we've assembled an easy reference list of kids' snacks for field trips and other long bus rides.

 - Snack box: Perfect for any school transportation, you can fill a snack box with anything — crackers, veggie straws, chips, granola, and/or cookies.

 - Juice box: Juice boxes are a great way to keep your child hydrated while allowing them a sweet treat.

 - Applesauce pouch: Squeezable applesauce pouches are a mess-free, tasty road trip snack for kids of all ages.

 - Fresh or dried fruit: Fruit, so long as it's not too runny, makes a wonderful, healthy snack for your child.

 - Bite-size muffins: They are manageable, tasty, and fun for kids during several hours of travel.